Draup/draup_django/README.md

         [{'message': 'This object has been used in child 1 times.', 'model_name': 'child', 'Parent models': '', 'count': 1}]

   * **Note** :
-       -  Every function returns error_list so if its empty than only operation is successfull.
+       -  Every function returns the error_list, and hence only the operation is successful only if it is empty.
        -  According to above Child/Parent Table `updateObjectDependencies` function will transafer object dependency from `id:1` to `id:2` so parent_id of `Bob` will become `2`.

 ## Limitation :